therealdavids/codeissoftware/_posts/2018-10-06-A-Call-for-Contributors.md

 - Could we successfully throw together a floppy-writing party?
 - Do people really know the history of the web?
 Could they experience it in an immersive, interactive scavenger hunt?

-This project is boundless in theory - we want it grow and fit the desires of the contributors who show up.
+This project is boundless in theory - we want it to grow and fit the desires of the contributors who just might show up.

 ## Some core requisites for the work and for participants